 3 | (a) Plaintiff’s Counsel to File Designation Sheet.
 At the time of filing a case, plaintiff's counsel, or if the case is filed pro se, the plaintiff shall file with the original papers a completed designation sheet (civil cover sheet).
+If any litigant is using a pseudonym, the designation sheet must disclose the litigant's true name.
+The designation sheet required by the preceding sentence will be filed under seal.
 If the case is filed by a person in custody, the staff law clerk or prisoner correspondence clerk shall complete the designation sheet.

 (b) List of Associated Bankruptcy Matters.
 Pursuant to LR 40.3.1, the person filing the petition for withdrawal of reference, report and recommendation, appeal, motion for leave to appeal, or application for a writ shall complete the designation sheet required by LR 3.1 and shall include on the sheet a list of any associated bankruptcy cases, adversary proceedings, non-core proceedings, appeals or motions for leave to appeal, or application for a writ from such proceedings previously assigned to one or more district judges.